k0retux/fuddly/docs/source/tutorial.rst

 can interact with the target, and also use the logger.
 Any usage matching your expectation should be fine.
-Their purpose is to help you getting feedback from the target you interact with, but they can also be part of the interaction if they seem useful in your setup.
+Their purpose is to help you getting feedback from the target you interact with, but they can also be part of the interaction if that seems useful in your setup.

 Depending on the kind of probes you want, you will have to choose between two decorators: